wonderbird/wonderbird.github.io/_posts/2022-03-01-applied-forensics-temporal-coupling.md

 reached a peak in February 2020.
 It slowed down in the summer season.
 For the frontend, there was increased activity in September.
 For all components the development activity decreased towards the date of release 2.0.0-alpha.7.

+##### Trends of Temporal Coupling for Frontend

+TODO Write up trends of temporal coupling for frontend

 ### Performing a Temporal Coupling Analysis